sikegame/udacity-p3/README.md

 Delete an existing product.
 A user must be logged in and has to be the creator of the product page.

+## API endpoints

+`/json`

+Returns the list of all products in JSON format.

+`/feed`

+Returns XML formatted RSS.

+XML formatted RSS

 ## Sample Data

 Initial installation comes with the sample data.
 You can safely remove the sample data by removing `catalog.db`.